victor-w-dev/kafka_python_streaming_crypto/README.md

 $ pip install kafka-python
 ```

-Configuration in server.properties in the remote Kafka broker
+Configuration in server properties in the remote Kafka broker
 ============
 - Go to 'config' folder of kafka location
-- In the configuration file for each broker, need to adjust `advertised.listeners` and set it either to DNS name or public IP address of the server where broker is hosted.<br>
+- In the server.properties configuration file for each broker, need to adjust `advertised.listeners` and set it either to DNS name or public IP address of the server where broker is hosted.<br>
 - Uncomment the line<br>
 Examples<br>
 ```advertised.listeners=PLAINTEXT://hostname:9092```<br>